 Below is a list of commonly misunderstood scientific concepts accompanied by explanations that will help disprove science myths and improve your overall science game.

-So, the next time someone tries to tell you “a scientific theory is just a theory,” be armed with the knowledge that, unlike some fan suspicions that Angela Lansbury was a serial killer on Murder She Wrote, scientific theories are arrived at through a tried-and-true refinement process conducted by some of the most serious thinkers on the planet.
+The next time someone tries to tell you “a scientific theory is just a theory,” be armed with the knowledge that, unlike some fan suspicions that Angela Lansbury was a serial killer on Murder She Wrote, scientific theories are arrived at through a tried-and-true refinement process conducted by some of the most serious thinkers on the planet.

 While Herbert Spencer first coined the phrase “survival of the fittest” to recapitulate Darwin’s idea of natural selection within the Theory of Evolution, Darwin eventually appropriated the terminology himself.
 But almost two centuries later, a gross misinterpretation plagues the catchy one-liner.